 What does a World Nomads Insurance Policy Cover?

 World Nomads keeps it pretty simple.
 There are two plans to choose from: the Standard Plan and the Explorer Plan.
 Depending on your country of residence, age, and travel destination(s), the prices will vary accordingly.
 Here is a breakdown of both plans individually:

 The Standard Plan

-Generally speaking, World Nomad’s standard plan covers most activities the average backpacker is likely to get involved with, plus plenty more far-flung activities are also included in the policy such as cave tubing, glacier walking (up to 19,685 feet/6,000 meters), scuba diving, and motorbiking.
+Generally speaking, World Nomad’s standard plan covers most activities the average backpacker is likely to get involved with.
+Aside from common activities, there are lots more far-flung activities covered by this policy, such as:

 Note: if you were drunk or on drugs at the time of your accident or injury you will not be covered if World Nomads finds out about it.